bradwestness/bradwestness.github.io/_posts/2024/2024-04-09-projects-are-interfaces.md

 Extension methods have to be static by definition.
 The misconception is that people seem to think they also need to be **public**.
 They don't!
 You can define `internal` extension methods, or even `private` ones!
 The containing class just has to be `static`.

-I like using `private static` or `internal static` wherever possible, because it guarantees the method is [stateless](https://en.wikipedia.org/wiki/Stateless_protocol) (and you should never store state in a static field).
+I like using `private static` or `internal static` wherever possible, because it guarantees the method is [stateless](https://en.wikipedia.org/wiki/Stateless_protocol) (unless you store state in a static field, which... don't do that).

-C# is an object-oriented language, but the .NET team has added a lot of [functional language] features in recent releases.
+C# is an object-oriented language, but the .NET team has added a lot of [functional language](https://en.wikipedia.org/wiki/Functional_programming) features in recent releases.
 I like to think of writing `private static` methods in C# as sort of a poor-man's functional programming.

 You can reason about a method like this much easier because you can clearly trace the inputs and outputs and don't have to think about how statefulness might impact the result of a given method.